A-Unix/img2cartoon/README.md

 # img2cartoon
-A basic tool to convert any image into cartoon.
+A basic tool to convert any image into cartoon with embedding the song in video.

 # Installation Instructions